 Question: Why does my brand need a logo at all?
 Why can I not go for the “No-Logo” approach?
 It’s not like no one ever succeeded without a remarkably well designed logo.

 Answer: While that is true, times have changed drastically.
 Brands often forget that the logo speaks for them.
 That it builds the relationship between the customer and the company bit by bit.
 Therefore altering it unrecognizably or completely getting rid of it for a simpler one, is never a good idea.
 Keeping this idea at the back of our minds, let’s see what the “No-Logo” movement was all about and why it vanished.

-> In 2011 Starbucks changed their logo drastically by dropping both the words “Starbucks” and “coffee”.
+In 2011 Starbucks changed their logo drastically by dropping both the words “Starbucks” and “coffee”.
 Instead, they enlarged the mermaid icon to fit the entire logo.
-This was met with intense dissatisfaction and one of the customers even went on to say:
+This was met with intense dissatisfaction among some customers.

-> GAP met with the same fate.
+GAP met with the same fate.

 Naomi Klein in her book No Logo spearheaded the movement of the same name around in 1999.

 Dividing her book in to four parts she dissected the ad campaigns and branding attempts, which she felt did no good to the society.

 - No Space: She felt brands were motivating our lifestyles and advertisements were encroaching our private spaces.
 Brands, according to her were selling a lifestyle and not just their products.